shrtlist/SLTDoubleTapSegmentedControl/README.md

 ## SLTDoubleTapSegmentedControl

-A double-tap segmented control.
+A double-tap `UISegmentedControl` subclass.
 Each segment functions as a discrete double-tap button.
 Based on http://stackoverflow.com/questions/17652773/how-to-deselect-a-segment-in-segmented-control-button-permanently-till-its-click?lq=1

 ## Installation